Lady in the Lake: Plot

 Marlowe informs the police of Lavery's death.
 At the scene, he suggests that Muriel was hiding from DeGarmot.
 DeGarmot slaps Marlowe, and the two men scuffle.
 Kane takes Marlowe into custody, releasing him only out of Christmas spirit.

 Marlowe obtains more information on Muriel from a newspaper contact.
 She had been a suspect in the suspicious death of her previous employer's wife.
 The investigating detective, DeGarmot, ruled that death a suicide; the victim's parents strongly disagreed.
 Marlowe finds the parents have been intimidated into silence.
 His car is then run off the road by DeGarmot.
 Regaining consciousness after the crash, Marlowe gets to a pay phone and calls Fromsett for help.
 She takes him to her apartment, where she claims that she has fallen in love with him.
 They spend Christmas Day together while he recovers from his injuries.

 Kingsby receives a phone call from his wife, asking for money and, unable to find Marlowe, goes to Fromsett's apartment to ask her if she has seen the detective.
 Marlowe agrees to give Kingsby's money to Chrystal, as Kingsby is being followed by police detectives.
 Placing his trust in Fromsett, Marlowe instructs her to have the police trail him, following a trail of rice he will leave.

 The woman Marlowe meets turns out to be Mildred Havelend, alias the "landlord" Mrs. Fallbrook, alias Muriel.
 She killed Chrystal – the "lady in the lake" of the title – in addition to her former employer's wife and Lavery.
 DeGarmot was in love with Havelend and helped her cover up the first murder.
 Then she fled from him and married Chess.

 Havelend pulls a gun on Marlowe in her apartment.
 DeGarmot tracks them down, having overheard Fromsett speaking to Captain Kane and following Marlowe's trail of rice.
-He plans to kill them both with Havelend's gun and stage it to look like she and Marlowe shot each other.
+He plans to kill them both with Havelend's gun and stage it to look as if she and Marlowe shot each other.
 DeGarmot then shoots a pleading Mildred several times.
 Kane arrives just in time to gun down his own crooked cop, saving Marlowe.